Mera Peak Climbing

 Everything was organised really well, would recommend to anyone.
 They gave the itinerary that meets our expectation, eventhough some plans were accidentally canceled due to my partner's health condition, but they still checking on up us, they help us for the hotel for the rest of our stays until the flight back to our country.
 The guide also still checking up on us.
 Thanks Kris and Mingma.

-Mario Teguh Nugraha, Indonesia
+Mario Teguh Nugraha

 Great climbing experience!!